Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

         MediaControlServer.Stop();
         ```

-- To retrieve the metadata and playback information on the client side:
+- To retrieve the metadata and playback information on the client side, follow these steps:
     1. Create a new instance of the [Tizen.Multimedia.Remoting.MediaControllerManager](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Remoting.MediaControllerManager.html) class:

         ```